seeleteam/seele-md/EN/mining/mining.md

 ### Configure node.json

-1. Change mining account
+1. Change mining account:
-  - To mine in shard 1, generate a shard 1 keypaire, then place the publickey in node1.json template
+  - To mine in shard 1, generate a shard 1 keypaire, then place the publickey in node1.json template.
-  - To mine in shard 2, generate a shard 2 keypaire, then place the publickey in node2.json template
+  - To mine in shard 2, generate a shard 2 keypaire, then place the publickey in node2.json template.
   - Similarly for 3 and 4.
-2. Change node id
+2. Change node id:
   - Generate a keypair whose shard matters not, and fill the template with the privatekey.

 Example with configuring shard1 template.

-Before
+Before:
 ```
 {
   "basic":{